 At the Thesis Defense, you will present your Thesis Project.
 Your thesis advisors will then discuss the project and paper with you.

-You then leave the room and the panel will confer to determine whether you have passed the defense.
+You then the student leaves the room (or zoom room) and the panel will confer to determine whether you have passed the defense.

 Although the panel can vote not to pass you, once your Primary Advisor gives you approval to schedule the Thesis Defense, we expect you will pass the defense and move on to the Thesis Show and graduation.
-While not all IMA students finish the Thesis Project, the Program has thus far always passed students who have completed their Thesis and presented it at the Thesis Defense.

 Advisors sometimes agree to provisionally pass a student provided the student makes specific changes to the Thesis Project and/or Thesis Paper before the panel will give its final approval for graduation.